nomad-coe/nomad/docs/howto/customization/basics.md

 allow us to create a more lose relationship between sections.

 A reference is a uni-directional link between a *source* section and a *target* section.
-References can be defined in a schema as a quantity in the *source* section definition that uses the *target* section definition as a type.
+References can be defined in a schema package as a quantity in the *source* section definition that uses the *target* section definition as a type.

 Instead of connecting the elements in a composition with subsections, we can also